adonisjs/v6-docs/content/docs/http/validation.md

 Also, you do not have to wrap the `validate` method call inside a `try/catch`.
 Because in the case of an error, AdonisJS will automatically convert the error to an HTTP response.

 ## The request.validateUsing method
-The recommend way to perform validations inside controllers is to use the `request.validateUsing` method.
+The recommended way to perform validations inside controllers is to use the `request.validateUsing` method.

 ```ts
 import { HttpContext } from '@adonisjs/core/http'